Salatiel: Career

-His career started in 2014, the year Alpha Better records was founded; producing about 60 percent of Cameroon Hit songs between 2014 and present with hit songs from artists like Mr. Leo, Daphne, Askia and Blaise B. He emerged the best producer of the Urban Jamz Awards 2018 edition, and had six nominations for Best Music video performance, Best music producer, Best Afrobeat/pop song, Best Collabo, Best Male Artist and Artist of The Year Urban Jamz Awards 2019 edition.
-His single "Fab Kolo" won the MTN Cameroon Make the contest competition.
-In July 2019, he announced the release of his first international album titled Africa represented will be launched on most streaming platforms, he has been nominated at the AFRIMMA awards 2019.
+His career started in 2014, the year Alpha Better Records was founded; producing about 60 percent of Cameroon Hit songs between 2014 and the present with hit songs from artists like Mr. Leo, Daphne, Askia, and Blaise B. He emerged the best producer of the Urban Jamz Awards 2018 edition, and had six nominations for Best Music Video Performance, Best Music Producer, Best Afrobeat/Pop Song, Best Collabo, Best Male Artist and Artist of The Year Urban Jamz Awards 2019 edition.
+His single "Fab Kolo" won the MTN Cameroon Make the Contest competition.
+In July 2019, he announced the release of his first international album titled Africa Represented will be launched on most streaming platforms, he has been nominated at the AFRIMMA Awards 2019.